Want to learn how to use a Scrum board?

 2. Custom Task Statuses for easy task identification

 In Board view, the ‘task status’ is basically the name of the column.
-You can change the status of a task just by dragging and dropping them into a relevant column.
+You can use ClickUp’s Custom Task Statuses to change the status of a task just by dragging and dropping them into a relevant column.

 For example, if you’re working on a blog post, you can quickly move a task from “Draft in progress” to “Editorial review” in seconds!